True Sidereal Astrology Explained: Read Your Real Chart

 True sidereal astrology is the branch of astrology that uses the actual positions of the planets against the fixed-star constellations, rather than the season-anchored zodiac of Western (tropical) astrology.
 The word sidereal comes from the Latin sidus, meaning star — and that is the defining contrast: tropical astrology measures from the spring equinox, while true sidereal astrology measures from the stars themselves.

 The need for true sidereal astrology comes from a real astronomical effect called the precession of the equinoxes.
 Earth's rotational axis wobbles like a slow top, completing one full cycle every 25,772 years.
-As a result, the tropical zodiac has drifted roughly 24° away from the constellations since the two systems were last aligned around 285 AD.
+As a result, the tropical zodiac has drifted roughly 31° away from the constellations since the two systems were last aligned a little over two thousand years ago.
 When tropical astrology says "the Sun is in Leo," the Sun is — astronomically — almost always in the constellation Cancer.

 True sidereal astrology corrects for this drift.
 Each planetary position in your sidereal chart matches where a telescope would actually find that planet on your birth date.
 For many people, the sidereal Sun, Moon, and Rising sign feel noticeably more accurate than the tropical equivalents — particularly the Moon (your emotional baseline) and the Ascendant (how others perceive you).
-The rest of this guide explains exactly how true sidereal positions are calculated, why the Lahiri ayanamsa is the standard correction value, and how to read a sidereal chart once you have one.
+The rest of this guide explains exactly how true sidereal positions are calculated, how the sidereal offset differs from the Lahiri value that Vedic charts use, why the 13th constellation Ophiuchus counts as its own sign on a Synthesis chart, and how to read a sidereal chart once you have one.

 What Makes It "True" Sidereal?